jasonkylefrank/Front-end-Curriculum/React/who-using-react.md

 ### Why **Rally** (CA Technologies) uses React

 At the moment I did not find a great resource that focused on *why* CA Technologies chose to use React, but I can recommend [this video](https://www.youtube.com/watch?v=nQo0EdHNjto) by one of their developers.
-He talks about what they've learned from the trenches while creating a React UI component library for use in our products.
-I hope to point to specific sections of this video in other parts of this book.
+He talks about what they've learned from the trenches while creating a React UI component library for use in their products.